Michelin Guide: Keys, for hotels

 Michelin began awarding "keys" to hotels starting in 2024.
-Michelin states that the key award will be given after stays conducted anonymously by Michelin Guide selection teams use five criteria: excellence in architecture and interior design, quality and consistency of service, overall personality and character, value for the price, and a significant contribution to the neighborhood or setting.
-The Michelin Guide selection recommends over 6,000 hotels across the world.
+Michelin states that the key award will be given after stays conducted anonymously by Michelin Guide selection teams use five criteria: excellence in architecture and interior design, quality and consistency of service, overall personality and character, value for the price, and a significant contribution to the neighbourhood or setting.
+The Michelin Guide selection recommends over 6,000 hotels around the world.

+Grapes, for wine estates

+In July 2026, Michelin began awarding “grapes”, a new rating system to evaluate wine estates as opposed to specific bottles or vintages.
+Estates will receive one, two, or three grapes signifying very good, excellent and exceptional producers.
+Michelin began their selections with the Burgundy region.